JarkkoInJatiko/OmaMittariVBADemo/README.md

 ## Deployment

 You can make your own Excel app having a proper UI based on these example requests.
+Do not leave username, APIToken and subscription key in the source code.
+Use <i>SaveCredentials</i> sub program to encrypt and save those to Windows registry.

 ## Contributing